The high-quality nylon fabric with interior seams is rugged and durable. Should last a long, long time if treated with care. Comes in three sizes.

 Because most packing cubes are not designed to be standalone pieces of luggage, durability is always a concern for shoppers.
-High-end cubes are usually made of strong nylon or polyester, but cheap packing cubes often consist of thin vinyl or another plastic.
+High-end packing cubes are usually made of strong nylon or polyester, but low-priced packing cubes often consist of thin vinyl or another plastic.

-Cheap vinyl packing cubes are usually compressive and transparent, and for many casual travelers, that’s all they need.
+These are usually compressive and transparent, and for many casual travelers, that’s all they need.
 Vinyl cubes easily separate wet and dirty clothing, and they don’t add much weight to your bag.
 The tradeoff, however, is durability.
-Entry-level packing cubes often don’t fare well under rough handling; the sides puncture easily and plastic zippers, once broken, are often irreparable.
+Entry-level packing cubes often don’t fare well under rough handling; the sides puncture easily, and plastic zippers, once broken, are often irreparable.

 Packing cubes can be used to address other storage issues, too.
 Over time, a quality set of packing cubes can pay for itself in a number of ways.

-If you’re in the market for a better way to organize your suitcase, keep the following ideas and issues in mind as you shop.
-They'll help you determine which packing cubes will best fit your needs and your budget.
+If you’re looking for a better way to organize your suitcase, keep the following considerations in mind as you shop.
+They'll help you determine which packing cubes would best fit your needs and your budget.